Amazon’s AI is democratizing the war on NSFW user-generated content

 Perhaps seeking some more positive exposure for its computer vision services, Amazon has begun talking for the first time about the use of Rekognition to police user-generated content for lewd or violent imagery.
 The Rekognition content moderation service detects unsafe or offensive content within images and videos uploaded to company websites.

 And it’s a growth business.
 “The role of user-generated content is exploding year-over-year as we now share two or three pictures with our friends and family every day on social media,” Amazon’s VP of AI Swami Sivasubramanian tells me.
-Though Amazon isn’t releasing specific revenue figures, Sivasubramanian says that the content-moderation service has been growing at a rate of 50% a year since Amazon began offering it, at the request of a number of customers, back in 2017.
+Sivasubramanian says Amazon began offering the content-moderation service at the request of a number of customers back in 2017.

 Companies can pay for Rekognition instead of having to hire humans to inspect the images uploaded by users.
 Like other AWS services, the content moderation service has a pay-as-you-go model and is priced based on how many images are processed by Amazon’s Rekognition neural networks.